 The following description is based on the coin images accompanying this profile, supplied courtesy of Harlan J. Berk, Ltd.

 A bearded Christ stands on a dais facing the viewer, wearing a tunic known as a colobium and a full-body cloak called a pallium.
 A halo with a cross inside it (nimbus cruciger) surrounds His head.
 Two eight-pointed stars appear next to Him, one on each side.
-To the left of Jesus are the letters IC; the letters XC are to the right.
+To the left of Jesus are the letters IC; to the right, the letters XC.
 In His left hand is a book of Gospels.

-There appears to be significant strike doubling of the halo and Christ’s left shoulder.
+There appears to be a significant strike doubling of the halo and Christ’s left shoulder.

 A bearded, front-facing and full-body image of Manuel I stands on the left while a similarly bearded, front-facing and full-body image of St. Theodore (presumably St. Theodore of Amasea, one of two military saints named Theodore in the Eastern Orthodox Church) stands on the right.
 Manuel appears to be closer to the ground than St. Theodore.
 Both men hold a Patriarchal cross (a version of the Christian cross with a second, smaller crossbar on top) between them, St. Theodore’s right hand above Manuel’s left.
 At the bottom of the cross is a ball or globus.